 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is an injury to the skin and the soft tissue underneath it.
-Lacerations happen when you are cut or hit by something.
+is an injury to your child's skin and the soft tissue underneath it.

 Common symptoms include the following: